 Key Takeaways:

-• Using a secured credit card, a credit builder loan, or becoming an authorized user can help you establish credit fast.
+- Using a secured credit card, a credit builder loan, or becoming an authorized user can help you build credit fast.

-• Paying your bills on time affects your credit score more than any other factor.
+- The best way to build credit is to pay your bills on time.
+This affects your credit score more than any other factor.

 Having strong credit can make your financial life easier.
 With a high credit score, you usually have your pick of the best loan offers with low interest rates and a higher chance of approval.
 Plus, you can qualify for rewards credit cards that help you earn cash back and travel points.

 But what if you’re just starting your credit journey?
-Is there a fast way to increase your credit score?
+Are there ways to increase your credit score fast?

-Below, we’ll discuss how to establish credit fast, including steps like using a secured credit card, becoming an authorized user, and always paying your bills on time.
+Below, we’ll discuss how to establish credit quickly, including steps like using a secured credit card, becoming an authorized user, and always paying your bills on time.

 A great way to start building credit is by signing up for a new credit card.
-At first, you might have limited options, but there are credit cards designed to help you build credit fast.
+At first, you might have limited options, so you should start with the best credit cards to build credit fast.

 A secured credit card may be the best path forward if you’re trying to establish credit as a beginner.
 Secured credit cards are designed for borrowers with poor credit (or no credit at all).
 You’ll typically need to make a small security deposit as collateral, and then you can use the credit card for everyday purchases.

-Get started with the Chime® Credit Builder Secured Visa® Credit Card.
-It comes with no annual fees or interest¹, no credit check to apply, and no minimum security deposit required.²
+Get started with the Chime Card™.
+It comes with no annual fees or interest², no credit check to apply, and no minimum security deposit required³.

 Student credit card

-If you’re a student, consider applying for a student credit card.
+If you’re a student, one of the smartest credit building strategies is to consider applying for a student credit card.
 These cards can help you build credit if you have minimal credit history or you’re starting from scratch.
 You can use it like a normal credit card, but it often comes with lower credit limits.

 To build credit fast, avoid maxing out your student credit card and aim to pay your bills on time each month.

 Becoming an authorized user on a credit card is another way to start building credit.
 A trusted family member or friend can add you as a user to their card.
-Their responsible usage – low credit utilization and on-time payments – reflects on your credit report.
+Their responsible usage – low credit utilization and on-time payments – reflects on your credit report (and likely will your score a boost).

-That means you can demonstrate responsible credit card management without opening a credit card yourself.
-That’s helpful if you’re aiming for a quick credit jump – opening a credit card temporarily lowers your score.
+That means you can demonstrate responsible credit card management and start establishing credit without technically opening a credit card yourself.
+This can helpful if you’re aiming for a quick credit jump, as opening a credit card temporarily lowers your score.

 Credit where credit is due

 Ready to start your credit journey?
-Here’s everything you need to know about how Credit Builder can help you establish credit fast.
+Here’s everything you need to know about how credit reporting works with Chime.

 Establishing Credit FAQs